sanyaade-teachings/LiteRT-LM/README.md

 `.litertlm` is an evolution of the `.task` file format to include additional metadata and enable better compression.

-During our LiteRT-LM preview, we will release a small number of `.litertlm files`.
+During our LiteRT-LM preview, we will release a small number of `.litertlm` files.
 MediaPipe APIs will continue to use `.task` files.
-Once we have the first full release of LiteRT-LM, we will migrate MediaPipe APIs to use the new `.litertlm` files and release a wider collection of .litertlm files on the [LiteRT Hugging Face Community](https://huggingface.co/litert-community)
+Once we have the first full release of LiteRT-LM, we will migrate MediaPipe APIs to use the new `.litertlm` files and release a wider collection of `.litertlm` files on the [LiteRT Hugging Face Community](https://huggingface.co/litert-community)

 ## Reporting Issues